shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 As the armored soldier goes through, he accepts a bag of 300 gold.

-Dahfair escorts the armored soldier out.
+Dhafir escorts the armored soldier out.

 Galaya portals his throne out.
 Then he grows 2 feet taller.
 His python hisses.
 A dark cloud eeks out of him.
 “And now you, Larkwren.”